If you wish to have your app publicly accessible at a custom domain, you can do so by adding a custom domain to your container.

 Navigate to the

-Containers tab in the sidebar and select the
+Containers page, expand the container menu and select the

 Add Domain to add a new custom domain.